LinkUVerse/rtd/external-crates/move/crates/move-package-alt/DESIGN.md

 upgrade-cap = "0x000000000000000000000000000000000000000000000000000000000022cc00"
 ```

-We will add a new command `sui client test-publish <pubfile>` which will publish build the root
+We will add a new command `rtd client test-publish <pubfile>` which will publish build the root
 package for one environment and then publish it to a chain using the addresses from the ephemeral
 publication file.

-`sui client test-publish <pubfile> --build-env <env>` will work as follows:
+`rtd client test-publish <pubfile> --build-env <env>` will work as follows:

  - if `<pubfile>` is omitted, it defaults to `Pub.<env-name>.toml` where `<env-name>` is the name of
    the active environment (irrespective of the environments defined in the manifest).
 This file